020 8090 9664

 The spotlight on environmental sustainability is shining brighter than ever, as consumers and businesses seek brands and suppliers that offer a commitment to minimising their negative impact on the environment.

-This growing demand for green products and services, such as green hosting, has inevitably driven a rise in “greenwashing” – where corporations misrepresent their sustainability efforts with dubious marketing campaigns.
+This growing demand for green products and services has inevitably driven a rise in “greenwashing” – where corporations misrepresent their sustainability efforts with dubious marketing campaigns.

 In this blog I’ll cover some key differences between greenwashing and genuine sustainability, helping you both accurately promote your green credentials and identify sustainable suppliers.